Eda-Inal/Eda-Inal/README.md

 - 🔭 I’m currently working on software as much as I can.
 - 🌱 I’m currently javascript
 - 📫 How to reach me: edainalisil@gmail.com
-- 💬 Ask me about HTML, CSS, Bootstrap
+- 💬 Ask me about HTML, CSS, Bootstrap, Javascript
--